Civil War Memorial

 Today, Oakland County is known for its vibrant communities, excellent schools, and robust economy.
 It has become one of the wealthiest counties in the United States, attracting businesses and residents from all over.
 The county continues to evolve, with ongoing efforts to balance urban development with the preservation of its natural beauty and historical sites.

-This timeline provides a condensed summary of the historical journey of Oakland County, Michigan.
+This timeline provides a concise overview of the key events in the history of Oakland County, Michigan.

 • 1819 - Oakland County is officially established by the Michigan Territorial Legislature